threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 - `Signers`: [threebot_a, threebot_b, threebot_c]
 - `QuorumMin`: 1

-This means that any of the 3 listed threebots can sign the data, and the request is fulfilled as soon as anyone signs.
-For instance, a workload for testing is used by 3 developers, and any of those can choose to have the workload deployed or deleted.
+This means that any of the 3 listed threebots could sign the data, and the request is fulfilled as soon as anyone signs.
+For instance, a workload for testing is used by 3 developers, and any of those could choose to have the workload deployed or deleted.
 If however another person signs (perhaps a 4th developer who is new in the company), the signature will not be valid, as he is not listed in the `signers` field, and therefore he is not able to deploy the workload.